RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Option to allow/deny FTP access from WAN.
 Default is to reject WAN connections.
 The option can be found on the USB Servers -> Misc page.
+   - NEW: Option to control web redirection while Internet is down (configurable on the WAN page).
    - CHANGED: Upgraded miniupnpd to 1.8.20140310.
+   - CHANGED: Disk idle exclusion now supports up to 9 disks.
    - FIXED: Language dropdown not properly shown with non-ASCII alphabets.
+   - FIXED: Filter out neighbour solicitation flood on Comcast's IPv6 network which would result in log spam from the tables getting filled.
+The filter is enabled by default and can be controled with the "ipv6_neighsol_drop" nvram setting.

 374.40 (6-March-2014)